jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 pieces.
 Only armour types with rigid pieces (scalemail, banded, plate and so on) can be carved or sculpted from Dwarfen Cinder.

-Elven Silk: ‘Elven’ silk is an extremely supple fabric that is interwoven with thinly spun wires of copper or steel.
+**Elven Silk**: ‘Elven’ silk is an extremely supple fabric that is interwoven with thinly spun wires of copper or steel.
 This inner-weave makes it strong, flexible and resilient.
 Sheets of the material have a glimmer and shine to them that can sometimes lend the belief that Elven silk is somehow magical.